ahnpj/security-operations-workflows/siem-detections-and-log-analysis/splunk-log-parsing-and-field-extraction/workflow-execution.md

 I encountered a problem where Splunk was grouping multiple events together incorrectly.
 </blockquote>

-**Step 2:** Validate ingestion and observe incorrect event breaking
+(Phase 4.7, Step 2): Validate ingestion and observe incorrect event breaking

 In Splunk (search):